Optimal Policy Choices Under Uncertainty: Introduction

 I then characterize the information required for optimal policy choices.
 Since empirical estimates are only informative about the welfare and budget impacts of changes close to the existing policy regime, I focus on a local analysis of the planner's problem, restricting attention to small changes in spending.
 I show that optimal local policy choices depend on the posterior expected gradient of the net welfare impact.
 This result delivers a simple sufficient statistic, in the spirit of the public economics literature, which a researcher can report to the planner: the posterior mean benefit and net cost of each policy.
 Given these posterior means, the planner can solve for optimal local policy without additional information about the underlying distribution of policy impacts.

-In practice, the true distribution of benefits and costs across policies is unknown, making the oracle planner's decision infeasible.
-I propose an empirical Bayes approach to approximate the oracle planner by estimating the most likely prior from the data and using it to construct estimates of posterior mean benefits and net costs.
-The key idea is that the planner observes noisy estimates of benefits and costs for many policies.
-Taken together, these estimates are informative about the underlying distribution of true policy benefits and net costs.
-I use this estimated distribution to estimate posterior means and show that policy choices based on these posterior means approximate the oracle planner arbitrarily well as the number of policies grows.
+In practice, the distribution of true policy benefits and costs is unknown, making the oracle planner's decision infeasible because posterior means are unknown.
+I propose an empirical Bayes approach to approximate the oracle planner by estimating the most likely prior from the data and using it to construct estimates of posterior mean benefits and costs.
+The key idea is that the planner observes noisy sample estimates of benefits and costs for many policies.
+Taken together, these sample estimates are informative about the underlying distribution of true policy benefits and costs.
+I show that policy choices based on empirical Bayes estimates of posterior means approximate the oracle planner arbitrarily well as the number of policies grows.

 Formally, I assume the observed estimates for policy benefits and costs are conditionally Gaussian and centered at their true values, consistent with widely-used hypothesis tests and standard error calculations.
-The true benefits and costs follow a multivariate location-scale model that depends on policy type, with residuals distributed according to a flexible prior unknown to the planner.
-I estimate this unknown prior nonparametrically from the data and combine it with location-scale parameter estimates to yield estimates of posterior mean benefits and net costs.
-I define the empirical Bayes local spending rule as the local spending rule that solves the planner's local problem using these estimated posterior means.
+I consider two different approaches to modeling the distribution of true policy benefits and costs.
+In the first, I assume the distribution of the true benefits and costs lies within a correctly specified parametric class.
+I estimate the parameters of this distribution and use them to construct estimates of posterior mean benefits and net costs.
+In the second, I assume the true benefits and costs follow a multivariate location-scale model that depends on policy type, with residuals distributed according to a flexible prior unknown to the planner.
+I estimate this unknown prior nonparametrically and combine it with location-scale parameter estimates to yield estimates of posterior mean benefits and net costs.
+I define the empirical Bayes local spending rule as the local spending rule that solves the planner's local problem using estimated posterior means.